 What to Look for in a Safety Inspection App

 According to the U.S. Occupational Health and Safety Administration (OSHA), an average of 15 workers are fatally injured on the job every day.
-This is sharp drop from the average of 38 when OSHA was created in 1970, yet still leaves room for improvement.
+This is a sharp drop from the average of 38 when OSHA was created in 1970, yet still leaves room for improvement.

 Regular safety inspections are one of the most important parts of reducing safety incidents, risks and costs.
 Using a safety inspection app can help make sure plant floor checks get done—and provide insights to maximize the results of your inspections.